aymericDD/bpf-diskfailure/README.md

 # bpf-disruptor
-Basic eBPF examples in Golang using [libbpfgo](https://github.com/aquasecurity/tree/main/libbpfgo).
+eBPF program that catch openat syscall to return en -ENOENT result.
+The goal is to fake sysdisk failures.
+This library is based on in Golang using [libbpfgo](https://github.com/aquasecurity/tree/main/libbpfgo).

 ## Install Go